guilhermemoraes1/commands/lpic.md

-## Tópico 101: Arquitetura de Sistema
+## Topic 101: System Architecture
-### 101.1 Identificar e editar configurações de hardware
+### 101.1 Determine and configure hardware settings

 - /sys/
   - Sysfs is usually mounted in the /sys directory.